Chinese airline receives first domestic long-range jetliner

 The single-aisle C919, which is meant to compete with the Airbus A320 and Boeing 737, has a range of 4,075 to 5,555 kilometers (2,530 to 3,450 miles), according to the manufacturer.
 The plane made its first flight in May 2017.

-Last month, COMAC announced 300 orders for the C919 from Chinese leasing companies.
+Last month, Commercial Aircraft Corp. announced 300 orders for the C919 from Chinese leasing companies.
 The company earlier said it had 815 orders for the C919 from 28 customers, including GE Capital Aviation Services and Thailand’s City Airways.